hpyhacking/peatio/README.md

 Peatio makes it easier, but running an exchange is still harder than a blog, which you can download the source code and following the guide or even a cool installer and boom!!! a fancy site is there to profit.
 We always prioritize security and speed higher than 1-click setup.
 We split Peatio to many components (processes) so it's flexible to deploy and scalable.

-SECURITY KNOWLEDGE IS A _REQUIREMENT_.
+SECURITY KNOWLEDGE IS A REQUIREMENT.

 Peatio cannot protect your customers when you leave your admin password 1234567, or open sensitive ports to public internet.
 No one can.
 Running an exchange is a very risky task because you're dealing with money directly.
 If you don't known how to make your exchange secure, hire an expert.